PingjunChen/FUC/README.md

 ![](https://img.shields.io/github/license/PingjunChen/FUC.svg)
 ![](https://img.shields.io/github/stars/PingjunChen/FUC.svg)

 This repo covers most commonly used cheatsheets, commands, and configs for Ubuntu.
 The [documentation](https://fuc.readthedocs.io) is more clear to refer.
-If you find FUC useful, please don't stingy your `star` for this repo.
+If you find FUC to be helpful, please `star` this repo.

 ## CheatSheets
 * [Django2 cheatsheet](cheatsheets/django2Cheatsheet.md)